fcdoc/doc/en/flashduty/configure_flashduty/escalate_rule_settings.md

 ## FAQs
 ---

-<details><summary>How to troubleshoot if an alarm occurs but no notification is received</summary>Go to Fault Details => Timeline to check the status of each channel in the notification process.
-If a failure occurs, there will be a failure message for reference.
-For more reasons, you can contact technical support for assistance with troubleshooting.</details>
+|+| How to investigate if an alarm is generated but no notification is received?

+    Go to Fault Details => Timeline to check the notification status of each channel in the notification trigger process.
+If there is a failure, a failure message will be provided for reference.
+For further reasons, please contact technical support for assistance with troubleshooting.

-<details><summary>Why don't my notification methods match my personal preferences?</summary> Flashduty The single chat notification channel supports two settings, one is "Follow personal preferences" and the other is "Follow unified settings".
-Only in the "Follow personal preferences" setting, notifications will be personalized according to your settings.<p> Go to Collaboration Space Details = > Policy to view your specific settings.</p></details>
+|+| Why do the notification methods not align with my personal preference settings?

+    Flashduty's single chat notification channel supports two settings: "Follow Personal Preferences" and "Follow Unified Settings."
+Notifications will be personalized according to your settings only when the "Follow Personal Preferences" option is selected.

+    Go to Collaboration Space Details => Assignment Policy to review your specific settings.